-Trial of woman found in Vail dumpster reaches its fifth day
+Another detective refutes Linnea Hayda’s claims on the witness stand

 No such evidence, police say

-Police found no evidence that her ex-husband was in the area of the parking lot of Axis Sports Medicine in Avon, where Hayda worked, and where she said she was abducted, Westering’s testified
+Westering testified Tuesday that police found no evidence that Hayda’s ex-husband was in the area of the parking lot of Axis Sports Medicine in Avon, where Hayda worked and where she said she was abducted on the afternoon of March 26, 2018.

 During their investigation Vail police took photos of Hayda’s ex-husband’s upper torso and hands, looking for injuries he could have suffered during the alleged abduction, Westering testified.
 They found no scratches, redness or bruising on his body, hands or arms indicative of defensive wounds that he might have received during a struggle.